“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

 - Also, the total sum of the purines is equal to the total sum of pyrimidines (A + G = T + C).

-Chargaff’s rule: The number of adenine is always equal to the number of thymine and the number of cytosines are always equal to the number of guanines and the sum of the total purines is equal to the sum of the total pyrimidines.
+Chargaff’s rule: The number of adenine is always equal to the number of thymine and the number of cytosines is always equal to the number of guanines and the sum of the total purines is equal to the sum of the total pyrimidines.

 One of the most important pieces of evidence of the DNA was given by Rosalind Franklin and Raymond Gosling.